What Issues You Need to Consider Before You Vaccinate Your Dog or Cat

 - There may still be numerous memory B-cells that can transform very quickly in antibodies releasing plasma cells

 - Cell-mediated immunity is not measured with antibodies titers

 These tests are more expensive than the vaccination itself.
 It questions their usefulness.

 However, this is good medical practice: it is now recommended by academic experts that you shouldn't vaccinate your pet more than what is strictly necessary.

 How to vaccinate young puppies or kittens

-Without the maternal antibodies, a newborn would be the prey of numerous infections.
+Without the maternal antibodies, a newborn would be vulnerable to many infections.

-In the first weeks of life,the immune system of puppies and kittens is far from being mature:
+In the first weeks of life, puppies' and kittens' immune system is far from being mature:

-- Effector B-cell takes more time to differentiate and proliferate
+- Effector B-cells take more time to differentiate and proliferate

 - Less antibodies and memory cells are produced